-Our idea was that the Pupil Governors would have a more active role in the decisions that are made around the school and that they would work closely with the School Governors, therefore allowing the children greater responsibility and ownership.
+We want our Pupil Governors to have an active role in the decisions that are made around the school.
+They would work closely with the School Governing Body which develops greater responsibility and ownership for the children.

 What do the Pupil Governors do?

 The Pupil Governors meet every Thursday morning at 8:00am.
 They follow a Long-Term Plan set out by Mr Murley and make decisions on how certain aspects are run across the school.
 In addition to this, the governors themselves suggested actions that they felt important after taking feedback from members of their year group.